-The class-three e-bikes are able to hit an average 28 mph while pedaling.
+The class-three e-bikes can hit an average of 28 mph while pedaling.
 The bikes must have speedometers because of the high-speed limits you may hit while on off-road biking.
 You may need to adopt extra safety measures when handling these bikes, especially as a beginner.

 2. Understand the Weight and Placement for Your Electric Hunting Bike

-You may not know this but the weight has a direct implication on how electric hunting bikes fit into your life.
+You may not know this, but the weight has a direct implication on how electric hunting bikes fit into your life.
 Imagine navigating past harsh terrain with a relatively heavy electric bike.
-If you are starting out, this may not only be stressful but can also cause you injuries.
+If you are starting, this may not only be stressful but can also cause you injuries.

-Weight is an important consideration particularly in cases where you bike alone.
+Weight is an important consideration, particularly in cases where you bike alone.
 In case such a bike falls on you, the risk of being injured may be extreme.
-As a beginner, there is nothing frustrating as having to push that heavy bike a long distance due to a flat tire.
+As a beginner, nothing as frustrating as having to push that heavy bike a long distance due to a flat tire.
 All these may be consequences of riding a heavier bike.